lavell-xyz/rapid-react-tutorial/rapid-react-2.md

 Make sure you've completed <a href="https://link.lavell.xyz/rapid-react-1" target="_blank">Step 1</a>, which will explain how the development environments work, and help you brush up on Javascript / web technologies.

-Open up the development environment for this step in a new tab/window, so you can follow along in the code.
-Just reading isn't enough!
-You must _practice!_

-<a href="https://link.lavell.xyz/rapid-react-dev-1" target="_blank">Step 1 Development Environment</a>
+Open in a new tab/window: <a href="https://link.lavell.xyz/rapid-react-dev-2" target="_blank">Step 2 Development Environment</a>

-## Components
+## What is a Component?

 When designing a program, it is helpful to break it down into modular units that fit together to make a greater whole.
 This is true not just in UIs, but across the